sdv1708/sdv1708/README.md

 ## I build systems that have to earn trust.

 I am a software engineer working across agentic AI, backend engineering, and distributed systems.
-I am especially interested in applications where model outputs need to be grounded, inspectable, and supported by reliable software around them.
+I am deeply interested in system design, the intricacies behind reliable software, and building backend and AI systems that remain understandable, scalable, and maintainable as they grow.

 My work spans multi-agent workflows, retrieval systems, evaluation pipelines, concurrency-safe APIs, and the lower-level mechanics behind language models and